strandedorca/chapatt/README.md

 ## Features

-1. Real-Time Messaging: Users can send and receive messages instantly in personal chats or channels.
+1. Real-Time Messaging: Users can send and receive messages instantly in personal chats or servers.
+2. Server Management:
-2. Channels Management: Users can create, join, and organize channels for various topics or groups.
+    * Users can create, join, delete, and organize servers for various topics or groups.
-3. Audio/Message Rooms: Rooms for audio or text-based discussions in channels.
-4. Notifications: Notifications for new messages, mentions, and other events.
-5. Data Encryption: Ensures the security and privacy of user messages through encryption.
+    * Users can send and receive messages in servera in real time.
-6. Authentication: Secure user login and authentication for access to the application.
+3. Authentication: Secure user login and authentication for access to the application.
-7. Registrations: User registration and account management.
+4. Registrations: User registration and account management like deletion.
-8. Reply to Message: Users can reply to specific messages within a conversation.
-9. Delete and Edit Messages: Option to delete and edit messages sent.
-10. Conversation History/Search: Users can access message history and search for specific messages.
+5. Friends System:
+    * Users can send, accept and refuse friend requests, as well as removing friends or blocking user.
+    * Users can see friend list, pending list and blocking list in real time.
+6. Account Settings: Users can change account-related information like username, password,...
+7. Customization: Users can set the image of  their account and servers.
+8. Color mode: Users can toggle between light and dark mode.

 ## Technologies Used

-* Frontend: Developed with React, leveraging Redux for state management and React Router for navigation.
+* Frontend: Developed with React, leveraging Redux & Redux toolkit for state management and React Router for navigation.
 We will write our code in TypeScript to ensure type safety and better developer experience.
 * Backend: Prepared with Firebase.
-* Styling: Material UI (MUI) for React components andTailwind CSS for utility-first styling.
+* Styling: Material UI (MUI) for React components and CSS module for customization.
 * Other Technologies:
     * Formik: To handle forms and user inputs efficiently.
-    * Axios: For making HTTP requests to our backend services.
+    * Redux thunk: For making HTTP requests to our backend services.
-    *  Font Awesome: For icons and enhanced UI elements.
+    * Toastify: For making toasts to show to users.

+## Latest Changes
+* 5/3/2024:
+    * Add server feature: create with image, join, add member, show members, leave & delete servers.
+    * Right sidebar shows server information when navigated to a server.
+    * Add changing account's photoURL.
+    * Add hidden scrollbars.
+    * Fix wrong user display bug.
+* 24/2/2024:
+    * Set up authentication with email/password and google.
+    * Database

 ## Installation